-GENERAL STATEMENT OF DUTIES/JOB OBJECTIVES: Provides professional legal advice and services to County offices and departments requiring some knowledge of multiple specialty areas including, but not limited to, general municipal, land use, tax assessment, labor and employment, contract, purchasing, construction, public record and meeting laws and real property rules and laws.
-In the Deputy County Attorney classification series, this is the entry level position.
+GENERAL STATEMENT OF DUTIES/JOB OBJECTIVES: Provides professional legal advice and services to County offices and departments requiring knowledge of multiple specialty areas including, but not limited to, general municipal, land use, tax assessment, labor and employment, contract, purchasing, construction, public record and meeting laws and real property rules and laws.
+In the Deputy County Attorney classification series, this is the mid-level position.

-SUPERVISION RECEIVED: Works under the close supervision of the County Attorney who assigns duties, provides legal guidance on difficult or unusual matters and evaluates work for effectiveness.
+SUPERVISION RECEIVED: Works under the supervision of the County Attorney who assigns duties, provides legal guidance on difficult or unusual matters and evaluates work for effectiveness.
+A person in this classification works independently in many areas; assists in setting up procedures and has considerable latitude of judgment.

-SUPERVISION EXERCISED: Supervision of employees is not a normal responsibility of a person in this classification but may assist in the job orientation of new personnel or provide direction to support staff on specific work assignments.
+SUPERVISION EXERCISED: Supervision of employees is not a normal responsibility of a person in this classification but may assist in the job orientation of new personnel or provide direction to Deputy County Attorney 1 and support staff on specific work assignments.